Boeing agrees to $2.5 billion settlement of U.S. criminal probe into 737 MAX crashes

 Boeing’s board in late 2019 removed its prior chief executive and has created a permanent aerospace safety committee.
 Boeing has adopted new policies and procedures and conducted training to clarify expectations and requirements governing communications between its flight technical pilots and regulatory authorities.

-The Justice Department said the $243.6 million fine was at “low end” of the sentencing guidelines.
+The airline payment fund will include prior payments already made by the Boeing to airlines, which had to cancel flights due to a shortage of aircraft.

-The airline payment fund will include prior payments already made by the Boeing to airlines.
+The deal comes almost exactly a year after European rival Airbus agreed a record $4 billion settlement with France, Britain and the United States over allegations of bribery, fraud and corruption.

 DPAs are corporate plea bargains that typically allow a company to avoid criminal charges that could disrupt activities such as access to public contracts, in return for a fine and admission of wrongdoing, as well as internal reforms.